milkyway-labs/milkyway/x/ibc-hooks/README.md

 # IBC-hooks

+This module is a copy of osmosis' `x/ibc-hooks` module.

 ## Wasm Hooks

 The wasm hook is an IBC middleware which is used to allow ICS-20 token transfers to initiate contract calls.